+Cleanup activities will be required to comply with applicable water quality standards.
 As stated in ROD Section 15.2.1: "during implementation of the Selected Remedy potential short-term exceedances of some water quality criteria are possible.
 Under state law, OAR 340-041-004, short-term degradation is allowable if the benefits of the lowered water quality outweigh the environmental costs of the reduced water quality as determined through an analysis of the specific water quality impacts and the development of a water quality monitoring plan during design.
 The water quality monitoring plan will specify the BMPs and other conditions and restrictions on the dredging and capping activity necessary to ensure that the activity will be conducted in a manner which will comply with state water quality standards and meet other ARAR-based surface water cleanup standards (also see CWA in Section 14.2.3, Action-Specific ARARs)" (EPA, 2017).
-During RA construction activities, water quality and turbidity monitoring will be completed to evaluate impacts of RA construction on the river system.
-The monitoring plan will be included in the PAMP developed for the Draft 50% RD.